shiwpts13/Morse/README.md

 #The Morser

-* -convert text to morse code
+* convert text to morse code
-* -convert morse code to text
+* convert morse code to text

 ## Usage: